danwing/cidfi/draft-wing-cidfi.md

 > TODO: Specify how CIDFI stream number is communicated to client.

-The QUIC client and server exchange CIDFI information over this CIDFI-dedicated stream as described in {{initial-metadata-exchange}}.
+The QUIC client and server exchange CIDFI information over this CIDFI-dedicated stream using the new CIDFI_NEW_CONNECTION_ID_MAPPING frame as described in {{initial-metadata-exchange}}.

 Processing continues with the next step.

 ## Client Proves Ownership of its UDP 4-Tuple {#ownership}

+> Optimizations to this mechanism are being considered while maintaining support for multiple CIDFI and QUIC implementations on one host (i.e., by several applications) and support for cellular devices providing IP connectivity to other devices (see {{Section 3 of ?RFC7849}}).

 To ensure that the client messages to a CNE pertain only to the client's own UDP 4-tuple, the client sends the